 Fixed prosthesis (the prosthesis can only be removed by a dentist)

-- Single crown is used to replace one missing tooth
+- A single crown is used to replace one missing tooth

 - Multiple single crowns on multiple adjacent implants (number of crowns = number of implants)

-- Fixed bridge, where multiple crowns are connected to implants (number of crowns is greater than the number of implants).
+- A fixed bridge, where multiple crowns are connected to implants (number of crowns is greater than the number of implants).